schramm-famm/docs/proposal.md

 in design.
 The Agile methodology would allow us to quickly write code, test it, and have it running in our "production" environment.
 In addition to our weekly meetings with our supervisor, we will have team meetings once a week to update each other on individual progress and share any discoveries.
-Also, we will experiment with pair programming, where two programmers write code together at one computer, as a potential technique for working collaboratively.
+Also, we will consider pair programming, where two programmers write code together at one computer, as a potential technique for working collaboratively.
 When not working together in person, we will communicate over Slack.

 We plan to use an online Kanban board on GitHub to help organize our Agile workflow.
 The board will be a space for us to put tasks and organize them into columns according to each task's progress.